danonuniko/Microsoft-Certifications/AZ-204/preguntas.md

 - No.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b></b>

 "The API back end is hosted in an Azure App Service instance.
 It is an Azure resource and not an HTTP(s) endpoint."

+<b>26.
+The question is included in a number of questions that depicts the identical set-up.
+However, every question has a distinctive result.
+Establish if the solution satisfies the requirements:
+You are developing a solution for a public facing API.
+The API back end is hosted in an Azure App Service instance.
+You have implemented a RESTful service for the API back end.
+You must configure back-end authentication for the API Management service instance.
+Solution: You configure Basic gateway credentials for the HTTP(s) endpoint.
+Does the solution meet the goal?</b>
+- Yes.
+- No.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b></b>

+"API Management allows to secure access to the back-end service of an API using client certificates.
+Furthermore, the API back end is hosted in an Azure App Service instance.
+It is an Azure resource and not an HTTP(s) endpoint."

+<b>27.
+The question is included in a number of questions that depicts the identical set-up.
+However, every question has a distinctive result.
+Establish if the solution satisfies the requirements:
+You are developing a solution for a public facing API.
+The API back end is hosted in an Azure App Service instance.
+You have implemented a RESTful service for the API back end.
+You must configure back-end authentication for the API Management service instance.
+Solution: You configure Client cert gateway credentials for the Azure resource.
+Does the solution meet the goal?</b>
+- Yes.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b></b>
+- No.

+"API Management allows to secure access to the back-end service of an API using client certificates."

+<b>28. </b>
+<b></b>
+<b></b>
+<b></b>